ToshioCP/Gtk4-tutorial/gfm/sec9.md

 This makes the label expands horizontally as long as possible.
 - 41-44: Creates four buttons.
 - 46-52: Appends these GtkLabel and GtkButton to `boxh`.
-- 54-57: Creates a GtkNotebook instance and sets hexpand and vexpand properties TRUE.
+- 54-57: Creates a GtkNotebook instance and sets hexpand and vexpand properties to be TRUE.
 This makes it expand horizontally and vertically as big as possible.
 It is appended to `boxv` as the second child.

-The number of lines to build the widgets is 33(=57-25+1).
+The number of widget-build lines is 33(=57-25+1).
-We also needed many additional variables (`boxv`, `boxh`, `dmy1`, ...), most of which weren't  necessary, except for building the widgets.
+We also needed many variables (`boxv`, `boxh`, `dmy1`, ...) and most of them used only for building the widgets.
 Are there any good solution to reduce these work?

 Gtk provides GtkBuilder.